-10 Ways To Make Your Costa Rica Vacation Unforgettable
+10 Things To Do In Costa Rica For An Unforgettable Vacation

 Here are our top picks on what not to miss during your next trip to Costa Rica.

 With coasts on two oceans, Costa Rica offers twice as many opportunities for witnessing the magic of sea turtles laying eggs.
-Arguably the best place is the Las Baulas Marine National Park on the Nicoya Peninsula, part of Guanacaste Province—because there it's possible to watch leatherbacks, the largest sea turtle species at up to six feet in length.
-This experience is offered seasonally, October 20 and February 15, with the peak falling December to January.
+Arguably the best place is the Las Baulas Marine National Park on the Nicoya Peninsula, part of Guanacaste Province — because there it's possible to watch leatherbacks, the largest sea turtle species at up to six feet in length.
+This experience is offered seasonally, October 20 to February 15, with the peak falling December to January.

 For an organized night tour, make reservations through the Local Guide Association, organized through the Ministry of Environment and Energy (MINAE).